We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 RADCAB is a way to evaluate information and resources.
 RADCAB is a mnemonic acronym: Relevancy, Appropriateness, Detail, Currency, Authority, and Bias.
 Click on each word for details...more

 RADCAB is a way to evaluate information and resources.
 RADCAB is a mnemonic acronym: Relevancy, Appropriateness, Detail, Currency, Authority, and Bias.
 Click on each word for details on that topic.
-An excellent rubric is available for download in PDF format.
+An excellent rubric is available for download in PDF format at the bottom of the home page.
 This simple site is a great resource for discussing and teaching information literacy lessons about evaluating information and sources.

 This resource requires PDF reader software like Adobe Acrobat.

 You must be registered and logged in to add items to your favorites.